This is one of many free activities.

 Start 3rd folding: Take right hand corner of page (where first 2 foldings meet) and fold down as far as it will go against the spine of the magazing (similar to first folding).

-The tree is ready, pass it around and let residents handle it and start a conversation on tree decoration.
+The tree is ready, pass it around and let residents handle it.
+Begin a conversation about tree decorations.

-Give one tree to each resident able to participate in decoration.
+Give one tree to each resident able to participate in decorating.

-Place as many decorations and glitter as possible near each one and suspend you own comments, let them express their individuality.
-Praise when finished.
+Place as many decorations and glitter as possible near each one.
+Allow them the use their creativity and decorate as they please.
+Praise them when finished!
 Ask if they would like to decorate one for their family.